-Why is Alzheimer’s with Lewy Bodies Different from Classic Alzheimer’s?
+Why Is Alzheimer’s with Lewy Bodies Different from Classic Alzheimer’s?

 A man performing Alzheimer's disease research

-SYNTap Test Capabilities
+SAAmplify™-ɑSYN Test Capabilities

-This biomarker test can detect α-Synuclein with 87% sensitivity, 97% specificity, and 93.9% accuracy.
+This biomarker test can detect α-synuclein with 87% sensitivity, 97% specificity, and 93.9% accuracy.

 Specification Sheet

-SYNTap Spec Sheet - Disease Lead
+SAAmplify-ɑSYN Spec Sheet - Disease Lead

-Underlying Synuclein pathology has been associated with a more rapid progression of disease and declines in cognitive function.
+Underlying synuclein pathology has been associated with a more rapid progression of disease and declines in cognitive function.

 “Lewy-related pathology (LRP), primarily comprised of αSyn, is present in a majority of autopsied AD brains, and higher levels of αSyn in the cerebrospinal fluid (CSF) of patients with mild cognitive impairment (MCI) and AD have been linked to cognitive decline.”
-(Ref.4)
+Reference

 The Cost of Not Knowing Alzheimer's Variants

 There is a cost of not knowing when diagnosing a disease.
-Identifying the Dementia subtype can allow for more effective management and prognostic insights.
+Identifying the dementia subtype can allow for more effective management and prognostic insights.

 Heterogeneity of Alzheimer's